-- (1) As part of the Asset Sale, the Company has sold certain properties and expects to sell additional properties as described above in "-Program to Unlock Embedded Value in Our Portfolio and Improve Trading Liquidity of Our Common Stock-Sale of Assets."
-The information presented in this table represents historical information without giving effect to the Asset Sale. - (2) Based on the number of tenants that signed leases. - (3) Cash rent represents gross monthly base rent, multiplied by twelve.
+(1) Based on the number of tenants that signed leases.

+(2) Cash rent represents gross monthly base rent, multiplied by twelve.
 This amount reflects total cash rent before abatements.
 Where applicable, annualized rent has been grossed up by adding annualized expense reimbursements to base rent.

 Fluctuations in submarkets, buildings and terms of leases cause large variations in these numbers and make predicting the changes in rent in any specific period difficult.
 Our rental and occupancy rates are impacted by general economic conditions, including the pace of regional and economic growth, and access to capital.
 Therefore, we cannot give any assurance that leases will be renewed or that available space will be re-leased at rental rates equal to or above the current market rates.
-Additionally, decreased demand and other negative trends or unforeseeable events that impair our ability to timely renew or re-lease space could have further negative effects on our future financial condition, results of operations and cash flow.
+Additionally, decreased demand and other negative trends or unforeseeable events that impair our ability to timely renew or re-lease space could have a material adverse effect on our business, financial condition, results of operations, cash flow or our ability to satisfy our debt service obligations or to maintain our level of distributions on our Common Stock or Preferred Stock.